ConociendoAlmasMenosHastiadas/csv_combiner/README_CLI.md

 - Delimiter: single character, default `,`
 - Key columns: comma-separated list, defaults to all columns from first file
 - Remove duplicates: flag, default false; when enabled, keeps first occurrence of each unique key
+- Merge duplicates: flag, default false; when enabled, merges rows with same key by filling missing values
 - Empty value: string, default `""` (empty string)
+- Mutually exclusive: `--remove-duplicates` and `--merge-duplicates` cannot be used together